istio/istio.io/content/en/about/contribute/shortcodes/index.md

 ### Tab limitations

-You can use almost any MarkDown in a tab, with the following exceptions:
+You can use almost any Markdown in a tab, with the following exceptions:

 - *Headers*.
 Headers in a tab appear in the table of contents but clicking on the link in the table of contents won't automatically select